Saborknight/9liners-and-notepad/readme.md

 - Python 3.6 or higher
 - Arma 3 Tools on Steam

-For any questions, contact Saborknight (Arend) on the 7th Air Assault Brigade's [Discord](http://bit.ly/7aa-join-discord).
+For any questions, contact Saborknight (Arend) on the [BI Forums](https://forums.bistudio.com/profile/1135269-arend-the-bastard/) or the 7th Air Assault Brigade's [Discord](http://bit.ly/7aa-join-discord).

-## Feature Requests
-1. Implement Navigation bar for navigating between pre-formatted pages and the notepad [Source](https://forums.bistudio.com/forums/topic/178540-ingame-9liners-notepad/?do=findComment&comment=2817361)
-1. Integrate ACE Interaction for selection of sheets.
-This should provide a second, more fluid method of navigation than above [Source](https://forums.bistudio.com/forums/topic/178540-ingame-9liners-notepad/?do=findComment&comment=2839202)
-1. Allow sharing of sheets (through ACE?
-Like the "Copy Map" function) [Source](https://forums.bistudio.com/forums/topic/178540-ingame-9liners-notepad/?do=findComment&comment=2807610)
-1. Implement "Open PlayerX's 9Liner/Notepad" [Source](https://forums.bistudio.com/forums/topic/178540-ingame-9liners-notepad/?do=findComment&comment=2807605)